-The Application will provide a description of the applicable construction, operations, and decommissioning phases of the Project, including their duration and proposed scheduling.
+The Application will provide a description of the key activities that will occur during the construction, operations, and decommissioning phases of the Project, including their proposed scheduling.
 Proposed scheduling will identify time of year, frequency, and duration for key project activities, as applicable.
+This will include a discussion of shipping activities.
 Any overlapping phases will be described.